 Corazon's recent mining studies at Lynn Lake predominantly centred on nickel deposits at depths of more than 400 metres below surface.
-This work has highlighted the potential to define additional resources closer to the surface adjacent to Lynn Lake's historically mined areas.
-The initial testing of these areas was the focus for the recent drilling program.
+This work has highlighted the potential to define additional resources closer to the surface and adjacent to Lynn Lake's historically mined areas, which were the focus for the Company's recent drill programs.

-A total of seven holes were completed for approximately 1,122 metres of diamond core drilling (Table 2 and 3).
-This drilling mostly targeted the A Orebody and E Orebody areas (Figure 1).
+The high-grade characteristics of the A Orebody are encouraging (Table 1).
 Several other near surface deposits within the large Mining Centre are yet to be considered for drill testing.